 27.16.4.1 General

 The QTP (Quiet time period) is an optional feature that(#6809) defines a period for peer-to-peer(#5344) operation during which only HE STA(#6793) which supports the peer-to-peer(#5344) operation may(#5744) transmit frames.
 During the period an HE STA should not transmit frames unless it participates in (#6794)peer-to-peer(#5344) operation.
-All HE STAs in the HE BSS not participating peer-to-peer(#5344) operation should stay quiet in the period.
+All HE STAs in the HE BSS not participating peer-to-peer(#5344) operation should stay quiet in the period.[6814]
+All HE STAs in the HE BSS not participating peer-to-peer(#5344) operation may access the channel by following the CCA rule if it has high priority traffic to send.
 An AP that supports QTP shall set the QTP Support field in the AP's HE Capabilities element to 1 and shall set the QTP Capability field to 0 otherwise.
+[8289] An HE STA decides to stay quiet pause its countdown counter and resume count down when a quiet period ends.
+An STA can continue the countdown if choose not to be silent.

 27.16.4.2 Procedure at the requester HE STA